holakirr/ML-learn/README.md

 # Python Machine Learning Project

-This project is a part of my journey to learn Python and Machine Learning.
+This project is a part of my journey to learn Python and Machine Learning with [Skillfactory Data Scientist course](https://skillfactory.ru/data-scientist-pro-mgu).

 ## About